 Goff is the cofounder of the Center for Policing Equity, an organization that diagnoses the roots of disparate policing in order to eliminate them.
 As a mediator and translator, Goff helps communities and law enforcement understand each other and address problems that have for centuries been unsolvable.

-Joanne Chory grew up in Boston in a close-knit Lebanese-American family who helped her develop the self-confidence to venture into the unknown -- college away from home (where she fell in love with genetics), and graduate school where she learned the value of doing a good experiment and the joy that brings.
+Joanne Chory grew up in Boston in a close-knit Lebanese-American family who helped her develop the self-confidence to venture into the unknown -- college away from home (where she fell in love with genetics) and graduate school where she learned the value of doing a good experiment and the joy that brings.
 Over three decades, she's built a career at the forefront of plant biology, pursuing fundamental questions of how plants perceive and adapt to changing environments.

 Chory is the Director of the Plant Molecular and Cellular Biology Laboratory at the Salk Institute for Biological Studies.
 She's received many of science's top distinctions -- she is a Howard Hughes Medical Institute investigator and a 2018 Breakthrough Prize winner, as well as winner of the 2018 Gruber Genetics Prize.
 Recently, she realized that her work could address the critical problem of climate change.
 Plants already take carbon dioxide out of the atmosphere; we just need to help them adapt to storing the CO2 in a more stable form.
 With support from the Audacious Project at TED, she and her Salk colleagues are taking on this challenge in a project she sees as the culmination of her career.
-Chory is excited to take one more step into the unknown, with a chance to impact the future.
+Chory is excited to take one more step into the unknown, with a chance to change our planet's future.

 Ellen Agler is CEO of The END Fund, an initiative to catalyze progress, innovation and action toward ending five neglected tropical diseases (NTDs) that affect over 1.5 billion people globally.
 These diseases include blinding trachoma, intestinal worms, lymphatic filariasis, river blindness and schistosomiasis.
 With focused attention, local and global coordination, and additional targeted resources, each of these diseases could be controlled or eliminated in the next decade.